paddyjclancy/devops_notes/ansible.md

 - Allows for multi and hybrid cloud-premesis-environment management (orchestration)
 - Allows us to set up and track several machines such as webserver, db, AWS

+## Playbooks - Handlers

+- Tasks that will run when called using the `notify` call, within a separate task
+- Positioned after main tasks of playbook

 # Setting up Ansible with Vagrant (from level 0)

 1) Vagrant init